jvj-codes/pfo_project/README.md

 - Ran Markowitz optimizations:
   - Maximize expected return with portfolio volatility ≤ benchmark volatility.
   - Minimize portfolio volatility with return ≥ benchmark return.
-- Plotted efficient frontier with both optimized portfolios and the benchmark.
+- Plotted the efficient frontier with both optimized portfolios and the benchmark.
 - Backtested strategies from 2019–2025.

 ### Step 5: Downside Regret Optimization
 - Bootstrapped 1,000 four-week scenarios from 2013–2019.
 - Implemented downside regret optimization models with constraints.
-- Backtested and compared performance to benchmark.
+- Backtested and compared performance to the benchmark.

 ### Step 6: CVaR Optimization
 - Bootstrapped scenarios and implemented CVaR-based optimization.